polifonia-project/stories/README.md

     - life improver (i.e. I would be able to make the same discovery/work in significant less time)
     - life changer (i.e. I would be able to make discoveries/works that now cannot be done or are extremely hard to do)
     - breakthrough (i.e. this would be a breakthrough in my field)
+- After completing your story, you should update the "List of personas" and/or the "List of stories" in this ``README.md`` file.
+    - If you created a new Persona: add to "List of personas" the name of the folder, and a link to the folder, following the examples.
+Then, add to "List of stories" the name of the story you created, and a link to the file.
+    - If you reused an existing Persona for your story: add to "List of stories" the name of the story you created, and a link to the file.

 ## List of personas